-Choosing the right safari destination can be a real challenge.
-There are so many amazing experiences on offer, and they differ widely from destination to destination.
-Due to this, many people opt to combine countries, cherry-picking the most unique experiences from each, to create a truly bespoke trip.
+Choosing the right safari destination can be a real challenge with so many amazing experiences on offer.
+For this reason many people opt to combine countries, cherry-picking the most unique experiences from each, to create a truly bespoke trip.

 For travellers looking to explore the remotest corners of the country, Damaraland makes a great stopping point on the way up to the Skeleton Coast.
 At the latter destination, you find a wild coastline littered with whale and seal bones, punctuated by ghostly shipwrecks in varying stages of decay.
 Move inland and this desolate landscape reveals some well-kept secrets, for it is home to a surprising amount of desert-adapted wildlife – lion, elephant, and giraffe, to name a few.
 I would definitely spend three nights here, as there is a lot to explore.